lambdaisland/kaocha-cljs2/README.md

 ### [Chui](https://github.com/lambdaisland/chui)

 Test runner written in ClojureScript.
+Consists of:
-Consists of `chui-core`, which provides the test runner logic and API, `chui-ui` which provides a browser-based UI, and `chui-remote`, which provides API access for running tests via Funnel.
+- `chui-core`: which provides the test runner logic and API
+- `chui-ui`:  which provides a browser-based UI, and
+- `chui-remote`: which connects to and interact with Funnel.
 By adding the remote to your ClojureScript build you allow it to talk to kaocha-cljs2.
 Using the UI is optional.